scottlamb/moonfire-nvr/guide/schema.md

 *  undo the changes by hand.
 There's no documentation on this; you'll need to read the code and come up with a reverse transformation.

-The `nvr check` command will show you what problems exist on your system.
+The `sudo -u moonfire-nvr moonfire-nvr check` command will show you what problems exist on your system.

 ### Unversioned to version 0